Last Web page update: 4/18/2022, referencing GPT fdisk version 1.0.9

 Note: This page is part of the documentation for my GPT fdisk program.

-I've been seeing a new GPT problem crop up with increasing frequency: Disks that have been used with GPT (on a Macintosh, for instance) are being re-used with MBR (on a Windows or Linux system, for instance).
+As GPT has increased in popularity but MBR continues to linger, a new problem crops up from time to time: Disks that have been used with GPT (on a Macintosh, for instance) are being re-used with MBR (on a Windows or Linux system, for instance).
 There's nothing wrong with this practice, but there is a pitfall: Because the basic MBR data occupies just one sector, compared with several for GPT, using an MBR-only partitioning tool can leave the disk with both valid MBR data and mostly-intact GPT data.
 The GPT data will not have a valid protective MBR, and any software that adheres strictly to the GPT specification will therefore ignore the GPT data in favor of the MBR data; however, some utilities and OSes will use the GPT data in this case.
 This is true of GParted 0.5.2 and 0.7.0 (and probably others), for instance.
 (It prints a warning to the text-mode console from which it was launched, but if you run it from a GUI menu, you won't see this warning!)
+GParted 1.0.0 uses the MBR data and ignores the GPT data on such disks.

-Change /dev/sdc to the disk in question, of course.
-Copy the parts.txt file to a floppy disk, USB flash drive, CD-R, or some other medium other than the hard disk involved.
-If you damage your partition table, you can then restore it by typing sfdisk -f /dev/sdc < parts.txt.
+Change /dev/sdf to the disk in question, of course.
+Copy the parts.txt file to a USB flash drive, network share, or some other medium other than the hard disk involved.
+If you damage your partition table, you can then restore it by typing sfdisk -f /dev/sdf < parts.txt.

-Having identified the problem, gdisk asks what to do.
-Since gdisk is a GPT tool, it will convert the MBR to GPT form, use the GPT data, or create a blank GPT.
+gdisk will display the same partition table scan data as shown earlier and ask what to do.
 Since this page is about wiping out errant GPT data, I'll assume you don't want to keep that data.
 (If you do want to keep the GPT data, you should select option 2, make any changes you want, and then use the w menu option to save your data.
 The program will then generate a fresh protective MBR.
 Do not do this if your MBR data are correct, though!)

 If you want to keep the MBR and wipe the GPT, your answer to this question of what data to use is irrelevant.
 You can then proceed to use the z ("zap" GPT data) option on the experts' menu: